All Episodes

 Well, they react to what they hear.

-They react to the Democrats preach a good game of diversity and uh fairness and equality and all that.
+They react to the Democrats preach a good game of diversity and fairness and equality and all that.

-And the people eat it up that they mean it.
+And the people eat it up.

 You're right.